-There are many professions which need to have up-to-date professional indemnity insurance policies in order to be allowed to practice by their professional bodies.
+There are many professions which need to have up-to-date professional indemnity insurance policies to be allowed to practice by their professional bodies.
 These include solicitors, accountants, architects and financial advisers.
 Chartered surveyors and some healthcare experts are also required to carry PI insurance by their respective professional bodies.

 Outside of these areas, there are many professionals who choose to protect themselves with professional indemnity insurance even though their trade organisations don't require it.
 These include advertising professionals, business consultants, designers and public relations professionals, amongst others.
 In short, anyone offering professional services should carry it.

-Although professional indemnity insurance is not a statutory legal requirement in terms of law, certain professions are regulated by their respective professional bodies and they may require individuals or organisations to take out a professional indemnity policy.
-For professionals who need to comply with all of their organisation's regulations in order to legally practice, then taking out or renewing their professional indemnity insurance becomes a de facto legal requirement.
+Although professional indemnity insurance is not a statutory legal requirement in terms of the law, certain professions are regulated by their respective professional bodies, and they may require individuals or organisations to take out a professional indemnity policy.
+For professionals who need to comply with all of their organisation's regulations in order to practice legally, then taking out or renewing their professional indemnity insurance becomes a de facto legal requirement.
 Indeed, not having insurance may, in certain circumstances, make a legal case against a professional possible in its own right.

 Although policies vary, there are several limitations on the sort of thing that professional indemnity insurance will cover.
 These tend to include matters like employers' liability, vehicle insurance matters, products liability and insolvency or bankruptcy.
 Nevertheless, other sorts of insurance policy can be taken out for these examples, if wanted.